ChrisWhealy/Cordova-Create/README.md

 * `copyFrom : String`

-  The directory from which the contents of the `www` directory should be copied.
+  The directory from which the contents of the `www` directory should be copied

 * `linkTo : String`

   The directory to which the `www` directory should be linked

-  If the `copyFrom` or `linkTo` properties are needed, then specify a valid directory for one of these properties, but not both!
-  If both properties point to valid directories, then the `copyFrom` property supercedes the `linkTo` property.
-  If either of these properties are blank or point to a non-existent directory, the property will be ignored.

 * `createParms : String`